All blog posts

 It seems like a super varied job to me.
 If we take you on a very random day in the love.
 What can your day look like?

-I can imagine that that can be intense.
+I can imagine that can be intense.
 What is the importance of the role of an office manager for such a group?
 How important is that role and what would happen if, for example, you were not there?

 But the key question we really have is - why the hell are you investing in a ball pit in the office?

 The classic answer, of course, is productivity and creativity.
 That comes entirely from the team itself.
-That was like: "Oh yes, Matthias, PJ, when we have that new wing, we have to put a ball pit in it!"
+That was like: "Oh yes, Matthias, PJ, when we have that new area, we have to put a ball pit in it!"
 So that's what we did, of course.

 And is it being used?
 Meetings organized?